mish-mash-style/mishmash/README.md

 ## Layout

-If IE7 is no longer a concern, for layout, use the `border-box: box-sizing` property on a global reset so you don't have to worry about padding / border style declarations when using % based widths.
+If IE7 is no longer a concern, use the `border-box: box-sizing` property on a global reset so you don't have to worry about padding / border style declarations when using % based widths.

 ```scss
 @mixin clearfix {